All India Institute of Medical Sciences, Bhubaneswar: Ranking

 AIIMS Bhubaneswar ranked 15th in India by the National Institutional Ranking Framework (NIRF) medical ranking for 2024.
 Thus, it is the 3rd best AIIMS after AIIMS, Delhi and AIIMS, Rishikesh.

-Satellite center
+Satellite centre

-There is a plan to set up a satellite center of AIIMS Bhubneshwar at Balasore, on an area of about 25 acre.
+There is a plan to set up a satellite centre of AIIMS Bhubneshwar at Balasore, on an area of about 25 acre.

 The foundation stone for satellite centre at Balasore was laid on 25 August 2018 by Union Minister of Health J. P. Nadda.
-The 24.91 acres center will have a 300 bedded multi-specialty hospital.
+The 10-ha (24.91-acre) centre will have a 300-bed multi-specialty hospital.